 Reporting to the Graduate Assistant for the CRC, this position manages a range of projects and tasks in support of the UNC Charlotte Charlotte Recovery Program (CRP), which is a program that supports students in recovery from substance use disorders by providing a sober community that includes therapy, volunteering, social and educational activities.

-Status: Filled for the 2023 - 2024 academic year
+Status: Filled for the 2024-2025 academic year

-Search the Hire-A-Niner Website for the open undergraduate student employment positions within the Center for Wellness Promotion.
+Search the Hire-A-Niner Website for open undergraduate student employment positions within the Center for Wellness Promotion.
 If you need more information or have questions about any vacancies, please contact the Center for Wellness Promotion.

 Wellness Internship Program